chung-leong/react-seq/examples/swapi-ssr/README.md

 # Star Wars SSR example

 In this example we're going to enhance the [Star Wars API example](../swapi/README.md) with server-side rendering (SSR).
-As you will see, it does not require a lot of effort.
+As you will see, it does not require much effort.

 ## Seeing the code in action

 Go to the `examples/swapi-ssr` folder.
 Run `npm install` and then `npm build`.
 Once the production build is ready, run `npm start` to star the HTTP server.
-A browser window should automatically open up.
+A browser window should automatically open up:

 ![progress](./img/progress.jpg)

 The Welcome page has no contents so the transition from SSR to CSR will happen in the blink of an eye.
-You will need to navigate to a page with actual contents and do a page refresh to be able to notice its progress.
+You will need to navigate to a page with actual contents and do a reload to be able to notice its progress.
 Even then you'll need to enable bandwidth throttling to get a realistic feel.

 The server-side rendered contents has a reddish background.
 It's plain HTML.
 The CSS file has been loaded at this point but not the JS file.
-When that happens, our code will call [`hydrateRoot`](https://reactjs.org/docs/react-dom-client.html#hydrateroot) and change the background to green.
+When the JS bundle loads, our code will call [`hydrateRoot`](https://reactjs.org/docs/react-dom-client.html#hydrateroot) and change the background to green.
 At this point the page is partially client-side rendered.
-The top navigation bar is CSR now, but the main contents are still what came from the server since the component responsible for them has only just begun fetching data.
+The top navigation bar is CSR now, but the main component is still showing what came from the server.
+It has only just begun fetching data.
+It's basically at the stage where the original example is showing a loading screen.

 The page will become white when all page contents are CSR.